arriaoedu123/website-projects/README.md

 # About

 This repository have some of the websites I made based on templates I find on the internet.
-Feel free to use them.

 <br>

-## Non-Responsive

-## Responsive
+## Websites

 <br>